shareYourProject/front-end/README.md

 ### How to fix a issue
 Follow same procedure as "Add a new feature" but name the branch `fix_#N` where N is the number of the issue ticket.

+### Fetch
+To remove local branches that are been deleted of remote do the following :
++ return on master : `git checkout master`
++ run fetch : `git fetch -p`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.